-It’s easy to follow the herd, but if you want to be rich, you need to keep a cool head and make rational financial decisions, even in the midst of a crisis.
+It’s easy to follow the herd.
+But if you want to be rich, you need to keep a cool head and make rational financial decisions, even in the midst of a crisis.

 8. Put off Social Security

 While it might seem counterintuitive, many people are better off waiting to file for Social Security benefits.
-While you can file as early as age 62, you’ll get a lot more money if you can wait until you’re 70.
+While you can file as early as age 62, you’ll get a lot more money each month if you can wait until you’re 70.

 9. Maximize your income potential